-This is an eight-week, 20-hour-a-week unpaid internship, coinciding with the University’s eight-week summer session.
-Students can earn between three and five credit hours.
+This is an eight-week, 20-hours-a-week unpaid internship, coinciding with the University’s eight-week summer session.
+Students can earn three credit hours.
 All students representing Truman in this internship program will enroll for academic credit through a department on campus willing to offer internship credit and internship supervision.
 The History faculty will offer such credit.
 Students interested in working with another department should talk to that department before pursuing this opportunity.

 After being selected, the intern can work in a variety of areas at the Museum, including but not limited to: